Image

 What Are Common Defenses Against Child Pornography Charges in Lafayette County, MO?

-The Combs Waterkotte skilled Lafayette County, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients across the Lafayette County, MO area in cases similar to yours.
-While every case is different with unique circumstances, some defense strategies our attorneys have used include:
+The Combs Waterkotte skilled Lafayette County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients across the Lafayette County, MO area in cases similar to yours.
+While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

-Your Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Call us right away at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense lawyer will work to establish that you were not aware of possessing child porn.
+Call us right away at (314) 900-HELP or reach out to us online.

 A “Not Child Porn” Defense